 Universal Standard 4-in-1 Hybrid Puffer Review

-The Universal Standard website shares that the insulation, as well as the rest of the coat, is 100% polyester, it needs to be dry cleaned, and it has, “premium details like fleece-lined pockets, high-stretch jersey at the wrist with thumbholes for extra warmth, and extra pockets at the chest that fit your phone.”
+Universal Standard stated the insulation, as well as the rest of the coat, is 100% polyester, it needs to be dry cleaned, and it has, “premium details like fleece-lined pockets, high-stretch jersey at the wrist with thumbholes for extra warmth, and extra pockets at the chest that fit your phone.”
 That's a lot of vagueness for almost $300.

-I have the Universal Standard Kanda puffer and a Lands' End Squall insulated parka.
-I think this coat is warmer than the Kanda and about equal to the insulated Squall.
-I can wear it on a day in the 40's but I also would be comfortable in it if it's in the 20's.
-It is relatively wind-resistant, all zippers are covered to prevent drafts, the hood doesn't fall over my eyes.
+I have the Universal Standard Kanda puffer, and a Lands' End Squall insulated parka.
+This coat is warmer than the Kanda and about equal to the insulated Squall.
+I can wear it on a day in the 40s, but I would also be comfortable in it if it's in the 20s.
+It is relatively wind-resistant, all zippers are covered to prevent drafts, and the hood doesn't fall over my eyes.

 There are the occasional white threads I pull and realize it was a bit of the insulation so it pulls out clean without damaging the coat.
 The lining is a silky polyester in a light navy; the wrists with the thumbholes feel like non-shiny soft activewear.
 The hardware is black/hematite, the zippers are YKK.
 The puffer is designed to have all zippers covered so wind doesn't slip in.